 The Eden Project is one of the most fascinating tourist attractions in Cornwall, South West England.
 The park features multiple greenhouses and was constructed inside a reclaimed China clay pit in the early 2000s.
 The domes of the adjoining domes are home to thousands of species of plants.

 The natural biome of these plants is recreated inside the domes which means that plants from all across the world can be found here.
 The largest dome simulates the conditions of tropical rainforests and is considered to be the largest indoor tropical rainforest in the world.
-The smaller dome replicated a Mediterranean environment and features plants growing in these areas such as for example olive trees and grapevines.
+The smaller dome replicated a Mediterranean environment and features plants growing in these areas such as olive trees and grapevines.
 The collection of greenhouses are surrounded by an amazing botanical garden as well.

 Read more on Listerious: 15 facts about the Eden Project